bbhunter/lfimap/README.md

 - Path truncation for arbitrary file inclusion
 - Remote file inclusion for code execution
 - Command injection for remote command execution
-- Generic time based blind sql injection testing
-- Basic reflected XSS testing
-- Support for POST argument testing
+- Full control over how the requests are sent
+    - Test with arbitrary HTTP method
+    - Test with multiple specified HTTP headers
-- Support for custom http headers
+    - Specification of custom injection point (default 'PWN') in headers or GET/form-data line
-- Support for specifying cookies for authenticated requests
+    - Specification of delay after each request
-- Support for specifying web proxy to send requests through
+    - Specifying of web proxy to send requests through
-- Support for specifying delay in between requests
+    - Option to output each request and response to a log file
+- Quick mode that uses fewer payloads to test each endpoint
 - Support for payload manipulation via url and base64 encoding(s)
 - Support for automated reverse shell access upon successful remote code execution